rockerBOO/awesome-neovim/README.md

 - [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim) - Define Neovim themes as a DSL in Lua, with real-time feedback.
 - [Iron-E/nvim-highlite](https://github.com/Iron-E/nvim-highlite) - A colorscheme template that is "lite" on logic for the developer.
 <!--lint ignore double-link-->
-- [mini.base16](https://github.com/echasnovski/mini.nvim#minibase16) - Module of [echasnovski/mini.nvim](https://github.com/echasnovski/mini.nvim) with fast implementation of base16 theme for manually supplied palette.
+- [echasnovski/mini.nvim#mini.base16](https://github.com/echasnovski/mini.nvim#minibase16) - Module of `mini.nvim` with fast implementation of base16 theme for manually supplied palette.
 - [ThemerCorp/themer.lua](https://github.com/themercorp/themer.lua) - A simple highlighter plugin for neovim.
 It has a huge collection of colorschemes.
 It also has ability to create colorschemes for vim/neovim and other supported apps (such as kitty and alacritty).

 ### Colorscheme